How do you win customers?

 C-customers should not be ignored, but (as far as possible) turned into B- and then into A-customers!

 This will not succeed in all cases.
 Nevertheless, it is worth the effort.
-Especially if they tell you on the phone why they don't want to buy from you anymore.
+Especially if they tell you on the phone why they no longer want to buy from you.
 It is a cost-effective way to have an "outsider" point out what may be going wrong with you.
 Listen to your customers, whether they are new, A, B or C customers.
 It will be worth your while in any case!

-In conclusion: Whatever you do: do it with full commitment!
+In conclusion: Whatever you do - go full throttle!

-A famous music industry personality once said: "Success belongs to those who want it the most.
+A famous personality from the music industry once expressed: "Success belongs to those who want it the most.
 The people who are willing to go the last extra mile."
-This can be applied to all kinds of success and industries.
+This can be applied to all types of success and industries.
 Half-hearted effort will always produce half-hearted results.
 Give it your all and don't stop there.
 The right attitude leads to the right actions.
 From this combination, success is hard to avoid.
-Get in touch with us now to win more customers!
+Contact us now to get more customers!